weibeld/kubectl-ns/README.md

     chmod +x kubectl-ns
     ~~~

-3. Move it to *any* directory in your `PATH` (you might crate a `~/.kubectl-plugins` folder for all your kubectl plugins and add it to your `PATH`):
+3. Move it to *any* directory in your `PATH` (you might want to create a `~/.kubectl-plugins` folder for all your kubectl plugins):

     ~~~bash
     mv kubectl-ns ~/.kubectl-plugins
     ~~~~

-Now, you can verify that the plugin is correctly installed by running the following command and checking that the `kubectl-ns` script is in the output:
+Now, you can verify that the plugin is correctly installed by running the following command and checking that the `kubectl-ns` script is included in the output:

 ~~~bash
 kubectl plugin list